 Facebook announced on Friday it had discovered a security breach affecting almost 50 million user accounts.
 The company says attackers exploited a vulnerability within the “View As” feature — a setting that lets users see what their profile looks like to other users.
-Currently
+Currently, Facebook doesn’t know if the attackers have misused the hacked accounts or accessed any information.

 The Security Breach.
 On September 25, Facebook’s engineering team discovered a security vulnerability in the app’s “View As” feature that resulted in 50 user million accounts being breached.
 According to Facebook’s announcement, the attackers were able to steal Facebook access tokens from code attached to the “View As” feature, and leverage the tokens to take over user accounts.
 (Access tokens are the digital keys that allow users to remain logged in without having to enter their password every time they access their account.)